Lattices in the cohomology of $U(3)$ arithmetic manifolds: Patching

-Note that the first condition, which is stronger than the usual condition of adequacy (see Definition 2.3 of \cite{MR2979825}), allows us to choose a place $v_1$ of $F^+$ which is prime to $p$ satisfying the following properties (see Section 2.3 of \cite{1310.0831}). \begin{itemize} \item $v_1$ splits in $F$ as $v_1 = w_1 w_1^c$ \item $v_1$ does not split completely in $F(\zeta_p)$. \item $\overline{\rho}(\Frob_{w_1})$ has distinct $\FF$-rational eigenvalues, no two of which have ratio $(\N v_1)^{\pm 1}$. \end{itemize} See Remark \ref{v1} for an explanation of the choice of $v_1$.
+Note that the first condition, which is stronger than the usual condition of adequacy (see \cite[Definition 2.3]{MR2979825}), allows us to choose a place $v_1$ of $F^+$ which is prime to $p$ and satisfies the following properties (see \cite[\S 2.3]{1310.0831}). \begin{itemize} \item $v_1$ splits in $F$ as $v_1 = w_1 w_1^c$ \item $v_1$ does not split completely in $F(\zeta_p)$. \item $\rbar(\Frob_{w_1})$ has distinct $\FF$-rational eigenvalues, no two of which have ratio $(\N v_1)^{\pm 1}$. \end{itemize} See Remark \ref{v1} for an explanation of the choice of $v_1$.